Summary of our Family Handbook

 Sharing the Load- The Emmerick Street Community

-Tasks include such things as washing of children’s table linen, website updates, fundraising, social coordinating, administrative tasks and garden related jobs.
+Tasks include such things as the washing of children’s table linen, website updates, fundraising, social coordinating, administrative tasks, and garden-related jobs.
 Any special skills, talents, or interests you can share with the children or the preschool are also appreciated.
 Please see the Teaching Director for more information about how you can assist.

 In order to maintain a safe and clean environment for the children, it is imperative that each family participate by donating their time to working bees.
-These are held twice a year on Saturdays, between the hours of 8am-12.00pm and each family needs to provide one person for two hours or two people for one hour.
-Children are no permitted to attend.
+These are held twice a year on Saturdays, in the morning and the family needs to provide one person for two hours or two people for one hour.
+Children are not permitted to attend.

 Working bees dates are in the Preschool calendar and parents are notified in the Newsletter or by email.
 A working bee levy will be charged to families who do not attend the working bee, in order to cover the costs of paying for services of independent contractors.
 Contact the Director if you can’t make the working bee due to unforeseen circumstances or work commitments.
 This fee is currently $100.